sfoslund/designs/accepted/2021/winforms/streamline-application-bootstrap.md

-The runtime portion will leverage Roslyn source generators to read MSBuild configurations, and emit code for the necessary API, e.g. call `Application.SetHighDpiMode(HighDpiMode.PerMonitorV2)` and `Application.SetDefaultFont("Arial, 14pt")`.<br/>
+The runtime portion will leverage Roslyn source generators to read MSBuild configurations, and emit code for the necessary API, e.g. call `Application.SetHighDpiMode(HighDpiMode.PerMonitorV2)` and `Application.SetDefaultFont("Arial", 14f)`.<br/>
 :warning: The screenshot is dated, provided for concept demonstration purposes only:
 ![image](https://user-images.githubusercontent.com/4403806/114354384-8488b300-9bb1-11eb-855a-b58e80953793.png)